isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 <https://www.npmjs.com/package/mqtt>

-In our scenario, the Raspberry Pi 3 will be the “broker” of the MQTT communication and the gateway will be the client.
-The script hosted on the Rasberry PI 3 is not longer than 10 lines: read the data from our csv file with recopiled data, connect and publish (basic methods of library MQTT.js) that you can read in the simple example of the documentation:
+In our scenario, the Raspberry Pi 3 was the “broker” of the MQTT communication and the gateway acted as the local client.
+The script hosted on the Rasberry PI 3 is shorter than 10 lines: reads the data from one csv file with recopiled data, connects and publishes it.
+You can read how it works in the simple example of the documentation:
 <https://www.npmjs.com/package/mqtt>

-The MQTT client, in our scenario is the proxy/gateway, at the moment of the simulation was built in Node-Red.
+The MQTT client, in our scenario is the proxy/gateway, during the hackfest we built a simulation in Node-Red.
 This step doesn’t has any difficulty.
-Just cunfigure the mqtt imput node with broker address and topic, convert the recived string in a JSON and analyze.
+Just configure the *mqtt* imput node with the broker address and topic, convert the received string in a Javascript object and analyze.

 ![http://noderedguide.com/wp-content/uploads/2015/11/Node-RED-Lecture-3-Basic-nodes-and-flows-2.jpg](media/a9586fffdbaac27ba228acadbfbd8755.png)